 Bassoon & Executive Director

-Dana Jackson, a native of Seattle, Washington, is currently serving as 3rd bassoon and contrabassoon for the Seattle Symphony.
-She is a member of the Pacific Northwest Ballet Orchestra in Seattle, and the Santa Barbara Symphony.
+Dana Jackson, a native of Seattle, Washington, has served as 3rd bassoon and contrabassoon for the Seattle Symphony, and is a current member of the Pacific Northwest Ballet Orchestra in Seattle, and the Santa Barbara Symphony.
 Ms. Jackson is a freelancer up and down the West Coast, and is also Executive Director of the Archipelago Collective.